johame72/OpenAI-Model-Directory/README.md

 # OpenAI-API-Model-List
-'OpenAI API Model List' is a simple Python program RUN in Terminal to see what OpenAI models are available to that specific API key.
+'OpenAI Model Directory' is a simple Python program RUN in Terminal to see what OpenAI models are available to that specific API key.

 Sure, let's give it a makeover: